Wells Fargo (1852–1998): Expansion into Overland Mail services and the Panic of 1855

 In 1855, Wells Fargo faced its first crisis when the California banking system collapsed as a result of unsound speculation.
 A bank run on Page, Bacon & Company, a San Francisco bank, began when the collapse of its St. Louis, Missouri parent was made public.
 The run, the Panic of 1855, soon spread to other major financial institutions all of which, including Wells Fargo, were forced to temporarily close their doors.
 The following Tuesday, Wells Fargo reopened in sound condition, despite a loss of one-third of its net worth.
 Wells Fargo was one of the few financial and express companies to survive the panic, partly because it kept sufficient assets on hand to meet customers' demands rather than transferring all its assets to New York.

 Surviving the Panic of 1855 gave Wells Fargo two advantages.
 First, it faced virtually no competition in the banking and express business in California after the crisis; second, Wells Fargo attained a reputation for dependability and soundness.
 From 1855 through 1866, Wells Fargo expanded rapidly, becoming the West's all-purpose business, communications, and transportation agent.
 Under Barney's direction, the company developed its own stagecoach business, helped start and then took over Butterfield Overland Mail, and participated in the Pony Express.
 This period culminated with the 'grand consolidation' of 1866 when Wells Fargo consolidated the ownership and operation of the entire overland mail route from the Missouri River to the Pacific Ocean and many stagecoach lines in the western states.

 In its early days, Wells Fargo participated in the staging business to support its banking and express businesses.
 But the character of Wells Fargo's participation changed when it helped start the Overland Mail Company.
 Overland Mail was organized in 1857 by men with substantial interests in four of the leading express companies—American Express, United States Express, Adams Express Company, and Wells Fargo.
 John Butterfield, the third founder of American Express, was made Overland Mail's president.
-In 1858 Overland Mail was awarded a government contract to carry United States Postal Service mail over the southern overland route from Memphis and St. Louis to California.
+In 1858 Overland Mail was awarded a government contract to carry United States Post Office mail over the southern overland route from Memphis and St. Louis to California.
 From the beginning, Wells Fargo was Overland Mail's banker and primary lender.